Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 > Note: don't forget you can _sign_ your git commits:
 > `git config --global user.signingkey <key-id>`
-> But you might prefer to use a Keybase key for that instead.

 Next, install `pass` and `pass otp` commands: